 Mindy George-Weinstein, PhD

 Mindy George-Weinstein received her PhD from Thomas Jefferson University and completed a postdoctoral fellowship at the University of Pennsylvania.
 She has been engaged in research and teaching throughout her career.
 Her laboratory discovered cells that regulate embryonic development, participate in wound healing, and protect neurons in the retina.
-As PCOM’s Chief Research and Science Officer, Dr. George-Weinstein oversees the Division of Research that provides guidance for project development, operational support, resources, and intramural funding for research activities for the PA and GA campuses.
+As PCOM’s Chief Research and Science Officer, Dr. George-Weinstein oversees the Division of Research that provides guidance for project development, operational support, resources, and intramural funding for research activities for the Philadelphia and Georgia campuses.

 Jane Dumsha, Ph.D., CHES, has been with PCOM since 1995.
 She has overall responsibility for the day-to-day operation of the Office of Research and Sponsored Programs.
 Dr. Dumsha coordinates research opportunity dissemination, reviews and approves proposals to all potential sponsors, assists in review/negotiation of agreements and proposals, and coordinates internal approvals of grants, contracts, subawards, and modifications.
 She is also the electronic signing official for proposals and narrative progress reports, including NIH eRA Commons and HRSA Electronic Handbooks (EHBs), and serves as the Financial Conflict of Interest officer.